-The beginning of the via ferrata is along a wall of about 30 meters in which we will immediately notice the metal ladder.
-We go up again with the help of the chain and some metal frames.
+The beginning of the via ferrata is along a wall of about 30 meters in which we find a metal ladder .
+We go up again with the help of the chain and some metal brackets.
 In the final stretch of the wall we go up a rocky carving and finish what is the most difficult part of the route.
 Now we go back up between earthy steps and mountain pines, gaining altitude.
 Climb up a grassy slope gradually reaching the ridge.
 The ridge gradually becomes narrower and more rocky, yet with a clear trace.
-You then come to a wall of about fifteen meters to climb up by climbing with the help of the chain (a little loose, however).
-Now it is definitely on the ridge with an alternation of climbs and descents sometimes aided sometimes not.
-The panorama in this section is wonderful and serves a firm foot and ability to climb along exposed sections.
+We reach then a wall of about 15 meters to be climbed with the help of the chain (a little loose, however).
+Now it is definitely on the ridge alternating ups and downs aided sometimes and others not.
+The sight in this section is gorgeous however requires a firm foot and ability to climb along exposed sections.
 Then we reach the last wall with which the route will then end.
-This is about forty meters with some brackets that can also be climbed with the help of the chain.
-At the top we are at the end of the ferrata along the south ridge of the Northern Grigna (Grignone).
+This is about 40 meters with some brackets that can also be climbed with the help of the chain.
+At the top we are at the end of the via ferrata along the south ridge of the Northern Grigna (Grignone).

 Continuing along the ridge we will reach the intersection with the Via del Caminetto (which goes back to our left) and we will continue straight on until we reach the Bocchetta del Releccio.
-We are now along the normal eastern route that climbs to the Northern Grigna.
-Pass the Rifugio Brioschi and soon we are at the top (2h 15 'from the start - 4h 45' total).
+We are now on the normal route leading to the Aided path of Val Cassina.
+We pass by the Rifugio Brioschi and soon we are to summit (2h 15 'from the start - 4h 45' total).

 The Ferrata of the CAI Mandello at the Sasso dei Carbonari is presented here in a long loop itinerary that reaches the summit of the Northern Grigna.
 The path is beautiful, panoramic, it climbs an aerial ridge, impervious but never difficult.
 It is a very satisfying itinerary that covers a significant gap and is strongly discouraged with bad weather or fog.